Generator (Foo Fighters song): Music video

 No video was filmed for the single.
-Instead, a live performance of the song recorded on February 1, 2000, at the Chapel Off Chapel in Melbourne, Australia, was overdubbed with the studio version to promote the single and album.
-The performance was filmed and broadcast by Seven Network; Scott C. Wilson re-edited the footage, using different camera angles, to make it.
+Instead a live performance of the song recorded on February 1, 2000, at the Chapel Off Chapel in Melbourne, Australia was overdubbed with the studio version to promote the single and album.
+The performance was filmed and broadcast by Seven Network, with editor Scott C. Wilson making a new cut with the various different camera angles.

 The music video for "Breakout" features the song "Generator" at the beginning on the video.